Holding Quran in hand, Babar Azam’s ‘girlfriend’ shares shocking affair details – DP Exclusive

 LAHORE – Pakistan skipper Babar Azam has been accused of exploiting his former class fellow.
 Hamiza Mukhtar, at ...

-“We were deeply in love but he changed when he became famous,” said the woman, whose face was covered with a veil.
+“We were deeply in love but he changed when he became famous,” said the woman, whose face was covered with a mask.

 One day, while they were staying at a hotel in Islamabad back in 2016, Hazima said the police knocked at their door at midnight.
-Upon inquiry, “we got confused but Imran Nazir (another Pakistan cricketer) came to the hotel, talked to the police and rescued us.”
+Upon inquiry, “we got confused but Imran Nazir (another Pakistani cricketer) came to the hotel to our rescue.”

-To a question, she also shared how she stole jewellery worth 150,000-200,000 (at that time) from her house to support their relationship.
+She further shared how she stole jewellery worth 150,000-200,000 (at that time) from her house for the survival of their relationship.

 “I even sold my car and gave him Rs1.2 million, but he (Babar) was still not happy and had a fight with me.”
-Seeing a change in his behaviour, the woman said, she then reached Naseerabad Factory Area Police Station to lodge a complaint against “the love of her life”.
+Seeing his behavior changed, Hamiza said, she then reached Naseerabad Factory Area Police Station to lodge a complaint against “the love of her life”.

 Pakistani court in action over woman's claims of ...
 09:42 PM | 30 Nov, 2020